 A Crewneck Sweatshirt

 Needless to say, we are IN LOVE with Brett's work, and we can't wait to share it with you!
-This limited edition collection will be available exclusively at this year’s Sorta Summer Wine Release Party on June 26th in the famous Wellspent Parking Lot.
+This limited edition collection will be available at this year’s Sorta Summer Wine Release Party on June 26th in the famous Wellspent Parking Lot.

 (via his friend Dan who lives in NY and is Italian, so it’s got cred)